nicklawls/nicklawler.website/entries/backwards.md

-The serentiy prayer is written exactly backwards.
+I, like many I suspect, grew up with a copy of this bad boy hung on my wall.

 > God grant me the serentity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.

-Maybe I'm being an a prude, and messing up the poetic structure here.
-But my main failure mode in applying the prayer is to over-focus on the Big Abstract Concepts.
-What is true _serenity_.
-What is the real essence of _courage_?
+My main failure mode in applying the prayer is to over-focus on the Big Abstract Qualities.
+What is true _serenity_???
+What is the real essence of _courage_???

-But that is all antithetical to the point, which is to take ownership of the actual things you have ownership over in your life.
-At best serenity, courage, and wisdom are suggested means to those ends.

-Thankfully, being exactly backwards, we just have to reflect it about a line perpendicular to the top-left corner.

-> God let see where
+If I had those, then maybe I could accept the things I cannot change and change the things I can!

+The structure prayer certainly seems to suggest this flow of causality.
+I request Abstract Quality, it is granted, then I Do the Thing.

+But for me, in practice, it seems to work better the other way around:
+* serenity _is the result of_ coming to grips with things you can't control.
+* courage _is marked by_ willingness to just do things when you discover you can.
+* wisdom _is, more or less_, hard won experience at walking the line between those extremes.